 The Duke of Windsor, the former King Edward VIII, arrives in Nassau as governor in 1940.

 An honour guard of Bahamas Police is seen in the photograph.

 In 1838 slavery was finally abolished throughout the British Empire and the British West Indies, of which The Bahamas was part.
 With a growing population and changing social conditions crime increased and it became apparent that a police force was required to maintain the Queen's peace in the islands, particularly New Providence, where Nassau was located.
 At first a Night Guard was formed but this proved not to meet the needs of the community.
 On March 1, 1840 the Bahamas House of Assembly passed a Police Act which was signed into law by the British Governor and the Bahamas Police Force was officially established.
 The new police force had one Inspector-General and 16 officers.

-In March 2013 the Royal Bahamas Police Force marked its 173rd anniversary.
+This March 2014 the Royal Bahamas Police Force marks its 174th anniversary.